Rosa's Story

 Ellen and George

-She now has an ‘I can do it’ attitude which she credits the Trust with, saying she feels more at ease with social situations.
+She now has an ‘I can do it’ attitude which she credits the charity with, saying she feels more at ease with social situations.
 Moving four-and-a-half-hours away to university in a new city with new people was proof she could make a go of life and enjoy it.

 "I've made so many friendships and those are the people I rely on if I have a problem, if I have a question, if I need someone to talk to that understands my background."